 The artifacts at windswept Rosillo Peak, whose upper slopes are littered with weathered boulders, indicate that the site lacked some signs of daily living use.
 Combined with the presence of some small, potentially ritualistic arrowheads, the peak's location far above any springs suggests that it may have served a sacred purpose.

-Nevertheless, you’d think the park would be eager to absorb another 57,000 acres, but wasn’t the case, according to Jeff Weigel, the Conservancy’s director of strategic initiatives in Texas.
+Most people would assume that the park would be eager to absorb more acreage—but that wasn’t the case, according to Jeff Weigel, TNC’s director of strategic initiatives in Texas.

-By the 1980s, the Conservancy already had a solid record of working with landowners and public agencies to protect large swaths of Texas land.
+By the 1980s, TNC already had a solid record of working with landowners and public agencies to protect large swaths of Texas land.
 This ranch, however, represented an acquisition of unprecedented size.

-“It was the single biggest piece of land the Conservancy had ever owned in Texas,” Weigel said.
+“It was the single biggest piece of land TNC had ever owned in Texas,” Weigel said.
 “At the time, we just didn’t have the resources to manage it.
-So getting it added to the park was our goal from the start.”
+So, getting it added to the park was our goal from the start.”

-The ranch was owned by Ed and Houston Harte, the scions of a prominent Texas family and well-known for their philanthropy and interest in conservation.
+The ranch was owned by Ed and Houston Harte, the scions of a prominent Texas family who were well-known for their philanthropy and interest in conservation.

-Soon after accepting the 67,000-acre ranch, in 1984, the Conservancy learned that expanding the boundaries of a national park literally required an act of Congress.
-That, in turn required getting the support of Texas lawmakers.
+Soon after accepting the 67,000-acre ranch in 1985, TNC learned that expanding the boundaries of a national park required an act of Congress—literally.
+That, in turn, required getting the support of Texas lawmakers.
 After a winding, three-year congressional process, the National Park Service incorporated 57,000 acres of the North Rosillos Mountain Ranch into Big Bend National Park.
-The Conservancy sold the remaining 10,000 acres to a private individual; several years later, the NPS purchased that parcel, too.
+TNC sold the remaining 10,000 acres to a private individual, and several years later, the National Park Service purchased that parcel, too.